 A Jira chatbot is an AI-powered app that connects to your Jira instance (including Jira Service Management) to automate tasks and conversations.
 Think of it as a smart assistant for your projects that lives where your team does.

 Basically, the chatbot uses Natural Language Processing (NLP) to figure out what you're asking in plain English, right from inside Slack or Microsoft Teams.
-Once it gets the request, it talks to Jira’s REST API to get things done, so you don’t have to log in and click around the Jira interface yourself.
+Once it gets the request, it talks to Jira’s REST API to get things done, allowing you to manage Jira tasks without leaving your primary communication tool.

 Here are a few things it can do:

 The real win here is focus.
-By bringing key Jira tasks into the communication tools your team already uses all day, a chatbot cuts down on the constant app-switching and boring manual work.
+By bringing key Jira tasks into the communication tools your team already uses, a chatbot cuts down on app-switching and streamlines manual work.

 The native option: Understanding Jira's virtual agent

 Atlassian has its own built-in solution, the virtual agent, which is part of Jira Service Management (JSM).
-It's a decent tool for teams who are all-in on the Atlassian ecosystem, but it’s worth knowing its features, costs, and limits before you jump in.
+It's a powerful tool for teams who are all-in on the Atlassian ecosystem, and it’s worth exploring its features and tiered pricing model.

 Core features and setup